SILVER IN THE WORLD NATURE PHOTOGRAPHY AWARDS

 I was on a photography tour with Federico Veronesi when I took this image & his advice on the editing was incredibly helpful to ensure the storytelling in the image was clear.

-Finally, thank you again the World Nature Photography Awards & the judges for this recognition & congratulations to all the other winners, especially two of my mentors & friends- Paul Goldstein & Tom Way.
+Thank you again to the World Nature Photography Awards and its judges for recognising these moments.
+Congratulations to all the other winners—especially mentors and friends Paul Goldstein and Tom Way.

 It’s also been great to see all the press coverage for the competition & the winners, so with the competition for next year now open I’m putting together my shortlist of images to enter again.